Announcing Memgraph 2.1

 Go and try it out!
 You can download the Memgraph 2.1 version here.
 We will also hold a live demo next week with our founders, Marko and Dominik.
 Be sure to tune in!

-If you spot any bugs or generally weird behavior, please drop us a line on our issues page and forum.
+If you spot any bugs or generally weird behavior, please drop us a line on our issues page.
 And remember, if you need any kind of information about Memgraph, the documentation site will always be by your side.

 We also invite you to join our Discord Server and stay informed on everything Memgraph related!